The dangers of 'fitspiration' on social media, encouraging eating disorders

 A Priory expert has warned about the influence of 'fitspiration' posts on social media, as he urges people to be alert to the signs of eating disorders.

-Dr Murali Sekar, spoke after research suggested that 'fitspiration' Instagram posts risked fuelling eating disorders, such as anorexia and bulimia nervosa among those who posted or followed them.
+Dr Murali Sekar, Consultant Psychiatrist in Eating Disorders, spoke after research suggested that 'fitspiration' Instagram posts risked fuelling eating disorders, such as anorexia and bulimia nervosa among people who posted or followed them.

-Dr Sekar said he was alarmed at the impact that 'being thin' messages, channeled through TV and social media, were having on people.
+Dr Sekar said he was alarmed at the impact that 'being thin' messages, channelled through TV and social media, were having on people.

 The link between 'fitspiration' images and potentially harmful eating disorder behaviours